-The Public Ethics Commission seeks talented candidates with a passion for public service to join our growing team of full-time employees, to volunteer 5-10 hours a month as a citizen board member, or to intern as part of a college, graduate or law school, or workforce entry program.
+The Public Ethics Commission seeks talented candidates with a passion for public service to volunteer 5-10 hours a month as a citizen board member, or to intern as part of a college, graduate or law school, or workforce entry program.

 Volunteer Commissioner Opportunities

 New Commissioner appointments occur every year and are generally announced in September; however, occasionally a vacancy must be filled mid-year.
 If you are interested in applying for a seat on our board, please express your interest in an email to firstname.lastname@example.org and include your contact information, and we will add you to our distribution list for recruitment announcements.

 - Commissioner Vacancy Announcement & Application - None at this time